Buying motor vehicles

 The TCO does not include costs such as unscheduled servicing, replacement parts, accessories or insurance.

-Although vehicles in the catalogue have a three-year/100,000km warranty, this warranty can be extended.
+Although vehicles in the catalogue have a 3-year/100,000km warranty, this warranty can be extended.

-Schools can choose to buy a service plan with their vehicle.
+Your school can choose to buy a service plan with your vehicle.

 Service plans differ across suppliers and vehicles.
 However, they always include the cost of labour for a scheduled service and never include the cost of any parts required or unscheduled repair work.